PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-14-zsh-run-help.md

 "^[h" run-help
 ```

-By default, `run-help` can also be invoked by pressing "ESC" then "h" after typing any command (without pressing return).
+The `run-help` function can also be invoked by pressing "ESC" then "h" after typing any command (without pressing return).

 ## Credit